"wp-block-table">

 The CDC recommends getting folic acid before and during early pregnancy to help prevent birth defects.
 Iron helps prevent tiredness, and calcium builds strong bones for the baby.

-Fruits like bananas, oranges, and berries can all be part of a balanced, pregnancy-safe diet.
+bananas, oranges, and berries can all be part of a balanced, pregnancy-safe diet.
 Just watch portion sizes and avoid any unwashed or moldy fruits.

 Medical Disclaimer